 - If customer is not having PI/PO, immediate right choice would be to use SAP Cloud Platform Integration as a minimal up-front investment.
 SAP Cloud Platform Integration is a multi-tenant solution specially built for cloud integration usecases.

 - There are many usecases that exist when the customer is on PI, but still SAP Cloud Platform Integration can be considered for cloud Integration.
 Few examples:

 - Customer is thinking to move into the cloud and requires speed integration of new cloud applications for business innovation and Pre-packaged content is only available on SAP Cloud Platform Integration, then SAP Cloud Platform Integration is the right choice.

 - From the different LOBs perspective, they want to have integration bundled within cloud application to achieve faster results and keep a bifurcation of different integration use cases.
 So, customers can have one middleware each for cloud integration and for on-premise integration use cases respectively.

 - PI is on older release and does not have all the technical adapters available with latest release.
 Customers do not want to invest on upgrade.

-Though HCI is already capable of integrating cloud applications via custom integration, in cloud era, lot of focus is on simplicity, quick configurations and deployments.
+Though SAP Cloud Platform Integration is already capable of integrating cloud applications via custom integration, in cloud era, lot of focus is on simplicity, quick configurations and deployments.
 Pre-packaged content is of utmost importance.
 As of today (Jan.
-2015), lot of pre-packaged integration content is already available on SAP HANA Cloud Integration:
+2015), lot of pre-packaged integration content is already available on SAP Cloud Platform Integration: